 We can play with different configurations with multiple instances, to allow us for a constant up-time with the so-called Sentinels and Master-slave Architecture.
 We'll discuss this later in this post.

-Redis is an acronym for REmote DIctionary Server.
+But, what does Redis mean?
+It's an acronym for REmote DIctionary Server.

 In other words, it's a tool that lets you have a database stored on your RAM.